 No, you can’t replace almond flour with cornstarch or cornflour because they have a completely different way in recipes.
 You can replace almond flour with nut flour such as coconut flour, pecan, or walnut flour.

 Is All-Purpose Flour Bad Or Unhealthy For You?

 It is not good for your Gut health and sometimes it is considered unhealthy for you because of its sticky essence.
 All-purpose flour may attach to the path of your digestive system.
 Similarly, all-purpose flour may cause high blood pressure.

 No, you can’t replace almond flour with all-purpose flour because both are different in taste/flavor, nutrients, and texture.
-Almond flour and all-purpose flour have totally different recipes, health benefits, and you can not use a similar amount of both flours in your recipes.
+Almond flour and all-purpose flour have totally different recipes and health benefits, and you can not use a similar amount of both flour in your recipes.